jgeumlek/WiimoteGlue/README.md

 Playstation controllers don't even use labels like A,B, or Y but instead use shapes.
 One of those shapes is "X," and it doesn't line up with any of the three layouts above.
 Aren't game controllers fun?

 BTN_SOUTH is also identified as BTN_GAMEPAD, and is considered the primary button; according to the Linux gamepad API, outputting BTN_GAMEPAD is what makes a gamepad a gamepad.
 (SDL however has an extra requirement of outputting ABS_X and ABS_Y)

+###This fake mouse pointer is all wonky.
+Is it working right?

+The fake mouse is currently auto-detected by evdev, but it starts out in "relative" mode (which is what is right for most mice).
+We need it to be in "absolute mode"

+    xinput --set-mode "WiimoteGlue Virtual Keyboard and Mouse" ABSOLUTE

+will fix this, and it needs to be run each time after starting WiimoteGlue.
+The mouse emulation is a work-in-progress, and hopefully this won't be required in the future.

+Also note that the infared and accelerometer readings aren't smoothed at all, so using them for controlling the mouse cursor will be noisy.

+###I mapped buttons to the keyboard/mouse, but they aren't doing anything?

+Any keyboard or mouse events sent to a virtual gamepad are ignored.
+You'll need to do one of the following:
+    assign <device name> keyboardmouse or
+    slot 1 keyboardmouse

+The first takes a particular device (like a wiimote) and assigns it to the keyboard.
+The second one takes virtual gamepad slot #1 and switches it to point to the virtual keyboard.

+To undo this,
+    assign <device name> 1
+or
+    slot 1 gamepad
+depending on what you changed above.

+Note that each mode still has exactly one control mapping, regardless of whether the devices are mapped to a fake keyboard or fake gamepad.

 ###How do I connect a wiimote?